Generic Name and Formulations:

 <3yrs: not established. ≥3yrs: Use only on intact skin.
 Apply one 0.5mg dose to the planned procedure site 1–3 mins before needle insertion; may repeat once at new site after initial attempt failed.
 Multiple administrations to same site: not recommended.

 Avoid eyes, body orifices, mucous membranes or areas with a compromised skin barrier.
 Severe hepatic disease or pseudocholinesterase deficiency.
 Bleeding tendencies or platelet disorders: higher risk of superficial dermal bleeding.
+Risk of methemoglobinemia (esp. in G6PD deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6 months of age, concurrent exposure to oxidizing agents or metabolites); monitor.
 Labor & delivery.
 Pregnancy (Cat.B).
 Nursing mothers.

 Local anesthetic (amide-type).